Governor’s Council on Film and Media Industries

 Ken Fischer worked for over forty years in feature-film post-production, primarily as an award-winning sound editor at Lucasfilm’s Skywalker Sound.
 Ken’s credits include, Apocalypse Now, Star Wars: The Empire Strikes Back, Indiana Jones and the Last Crusade, Terminator 2, and Avatar.
 Ken volunteers with various New Mexico media non-profits as well as Santa Fe Search and Rescue.
 He enjoys mentoring new and seasoned film professionals both here in New Mexico and the industry at large.
 Ken lives in Santa Fe with his wife, author, Carlyn Montes De Oca.

 Liz Pecos is President of IATSE Local 480, the film technicians’ union representing below-the-line film workers in the state of New Mexico.
 She is also a costume designer and supervisor and has worked on over thirty film and television productions in New Mexico.
-Ms. Pecos chairs several union committees within Local 480, is an elected Vice President to the New Mexican Federation of Labor executive board and serves as a union delegate to state and national union conventions.
-In her free time Ms. Pecos enjoys spending time with her two German Shepherd dogs.
+Ms. Pecos proudly serves as the first female elected to the presidency in Local 480.
+She chairs several union committees, is a Vice President on the New Mexican Federation of Labor executive board, is appointed as the Political Coordinator and Women’s Committee Coordinator for IATSE District 5, and serves as a union delegate to state and national conventions.
+Ms. Pecos was born and raised in New Mexico and is a member of the Pueblo of Jemez, known as “Walatowa,” or “this is the place,” by her tribe, and traces ancestors back to the original Pueblo of Pecos.
+In her free time, she enjoys hiking with her two German Shepherds.

 Sam Tischler came up through the ranks of the New Mexico Film Industry.
 His work has given him first-hand experiences with the various areas and demographics of New Mexico and the many demands of the film industry.
 He has worked on 18 feature films and over a hundred episodes of television.
 He currently works as a Production Manager and Line Producer.
 He is a member of the Directors Guild of America, The International Alliance of Theatrical and Stage Employees and the Location Managers Guild International.